22Neves/devsite-docs/guides/mp-point-main-apps/camscanner-legacy.en.md

 >
 > Important
 >
-> This method to launch the scanner camera is considered legacy.
-We recommend updating your integration to the [Callback method](/developers/en/docs/main-apps/payments/camscanner/callback) for a simplified implementation.
+> This method to launch the camera scanner is considered legacy.
+We recommend updating your integration to the [Callback method](/developers/en/docs/main-apps/camscanner/callback) for a simplified implementation.

 Check how to initiate the reading of QR codes and barcodes, and how to handle the responses below.